rhythm1950/Projects-Portfolio/README.md

 # Projects Portfolio Gallery
 This is a portfolio gallery.
-I have developed it using HTML, CSS, JavaScript, JQuery, Bootstrap.
+I have developed it using HTML, CSS, JavaScript, jQuery, Bootstrap.

 ### Deployment
 | Environment | Link |